datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 >
 > Hearing this, the old man __immediately was enlightened__.
 Making his bows he said, "I am released from the body of a fox."

-This is where the distinction between northern and southern schools of Zen shows up for me.
+This is where the distinction between northern and southern schools of Zen shows up.

 One interesting exercise is to examine each line according to a distinction between gradual enlightenment or sudden enlightenment.

 "**Such a person does not fall...**" - This sounds very much like something said by someone from the school of gradual enlightenment.
-Maybe the old man comes from the northern school.
+The old man comes from the northern school where enlightenment exhausts rebirth.

 "**With this** I was **reborn five hundred times as a fox**" - Again here, the old man holds a view in which a single wrong answer can throw you into a long line of rebirths (that can be exhausted).
 It sounds to me that the old man still holds the view of gradual enlightenment at this point of the conversation.

 "**Such a person does not evade...**" - Hyakujo is providing an answer that fits well in the view of sudden enlightenment.

-"**Hearing this, the old man immediately was enlightened**" - Suddenly, the old man enlightened, after being exposed to the view of sudden enlightenment.
-The old man realizes the truth of this view and suddenly sheds the skin of the fox on the floor of the other side of the mountain.
+"**Hearing this, the old man immediately was enlightened**" - Suddenly, the old man is enlightened... after being exposed to the view of sudden enlightenment.
+The old man realizes the truth of this view and suddenly sheds the skin of the fox on the floor of the other side of the mountain, as he sheds his former view of gradual enlightenment.

 ### Is one view better than the other?

+Now, it would be too easy to just claim victory for one side, to say the view of sudden enlightenment is superior.

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"
 > Paichang said, "Just step here closer, and I'll tell you."
 Huang-po went up to Paichang and __slapped him in the face__.

-Now, it would be too easy to just claim victory for one side, to say the view of sudden enlightenment is superior.
-I read the passage above as indicative that, if you do that, you will be slapped in the face, not just by Huang-po, but also by reality.
+I read the passage above as indicative that, if you claim superiority of one view, you will be slapped in the face, not just by Huang-po, but also by reality.

 There is some irony here though.
 The old man was suddenly enlightened after discussing with Hyakugo, but he **had to wait** for such a long time, go through so many lives.
-Who knows how many lives he would have lived if he had now met Hyakujo.
+Who knows how many lives he would have lived if he had not met Hyakujo.
 Who knows if he could have become enlightened another way.
 Ultimately, this sounds very much like a gradual path to enlightenment.
+Both paths happened for the old man.

 Going back to Huang-po's question, "What if...", there's also a lot of irony, almost cynicism.
-Let's go through it.
+Let's unpack it.

-"**What if he had given the right answer**" - This seems to imply there **is** a right answer, but Huang-po doesn't say there is one, he's calling out Hyakujo because this story implied there is one.
+"**What if he had given the right answer**" - This seems to imply there **is** a right answer, but Huang-po doesn't say there is one, he's calling out Hyakujo because his story implied there is one.
 Huang-po's slap suggests that none of those answers are actually right.
 What to make of this?

 "What if he had given **the right answer each time he was asked** a question" - To me, there's two funny aspects about this.
 First, it means you would have to give the right answer the very first time you're being asked.
 Seriously, could anyone really do that?
 We're talking about such a fundamental question, if you were asked this question before you understand the true nature of enlightenment, you could very well give the wrong answer.
 Would you then be reborn as a fox?
 That doesn't sound very reasonable (or fair).
 Dogen pointed this out in _Daishugyo_: _"Senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes"_.